fisherstar/resticAutoForget/README.md

 # resticAutoBat
-Restic windows bat.
-Solve the problem of adding too many same snapshots.
+Restic windows .bat file.
+Solve the problem of adding too many same snapshots.Create a new snapshot only if the destination folder changes,